Ring-Necked Shrimp (Macrobrachium assamense)

 Moulting trouble is one of the biggest risks.
 This is often linked to poor mineral balance, sudden TDS shifts or stress.
 Failed moults may leave shrimp trapped in the old shell.
 Another frequent issue is unexplained loss after adding medication, especially if copper is present.
 Bacterial decline can also occur in dirty tanks with excess organics.

 The best treatment is prevention: stable water, moderate feeding, regular testing and slow acclimation.
 Small weekly water changes of 10-20% are safer than large changes.
 Quarantine all new livestock and plants when possible.
-Hobbyists searching broad terms like freshwater shrimp uk healthcare should focus first on water quality, because most shrimp losses come from chemistry swings, toxins or predation rather than classic fish diseases.
+Good freshwater shrimp uk health care starts with water quality, because most shrimp losses come from chemistry swings, toxins or predation rather than classic fish diseases.

 Never use copper-based medications with shrimp or other invertebrates.
 Copper can be lethal even at low doses.
 Always read labels carefully before treating a community tank that contains shrimp or snails.